CHAOJICHENG5/ShuZhiQiHuang/README.md

 🚀 **Breakthrough Against ChatGPT-4**: Our model demonstrates a **37% improvement** over ChatGPT-4 on the A1 metric (82 vs 60), establishing new benchmarks for medical AI performance.

-📈 **Dominance Over Specialized TCM Models**: ShuZhiQiHuang surpasses dedicated TCM models like HuatuoGPT and Bianque by substantial margins, showcasing the effectiveness of our dual-pathway integration approach.
+📈 **Dominance Over Specialized TCM Models**: ShuZhiQiHuang surpasses dedicated TCM models like HuatuoGPT and Bianque by substantial margins, showcasing the effectiveness of our two-stage integration approach.

 🎯 **Consistent Excellence**: Unlike other models that show uneven performance across different metrics, ShuZhiQiHuang maintains consistently high scores across all evaluation categories, demonstrating robust and reliable medical knowledge integration.